GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

         assert current_app == self.app
 ```

-The `test_app()` method in the `test`module ensures that `self.app` has been defined, and also either `app` or `current_app` has been set to the application, which should happen when the context is pushed.
+The `test_app()` method in the `test` module ensures that `self.app` has been defined, and also either `app` or `current_app` has been set to the application, which should happen when the context is pushed.

 The `tearDown()` method, which runs after every test, is used to undo anything that was done in `setUp()`.
-So, a pop is implemented on the application context, and resets the two attributes back to `None` so the class returns to its original clean state.
+So, a pop is implemented on the application context and resets the two attributes back to `None` so the class returns to its original clean state.

 In the terminal, we can run the test and see the coverage.